Wherein we meet Clan Mother Audrey Brandt who recounts the ominous birth of William and Rebecca Hallett

 “Heavens, it is warm and thick with the grass in here.”

 “That is Patricia’s doing.
 She’s always heavy handed with the grass.
-She would burn the meadow bare if she had her way,” I said as I poured a small cup of the tea and handed it to Kathryn who spared no time in getting it to Rose.
+She would burn the meadow bare if she had her way,” I replied as I poured a small cup of the tea and handed it to Kathryn who spared no time in getting it to Rose.

 Another cry rang out as a wave overtook Rose’s resolve to remain calm.
-As it abated, the house groaned again as wind and water pounded heavily upon the window panes.
+As it abated, the house groaned again as wind and water pounded heavily upon the rattled shutters.
 Not that any of us could spare the time to observe the storm as Elizabeth’s husband had all of the home’s windows shuttered up against it, say nothing of the birthing pulling focus.
 There was but one small sliver of light where the warp of two boards did not quite meet up.
 That sliver was our only connection to the outside world.
 But we did not have time for taking in the storm, as a baby pushed to make its way into this world.

-Not now, I thought.
-The child needs me.
+Not now, I thought, the child needs me.

-A shrill from Rose shocked the room.
+A shrilled cry from Rose shocked the room.
 In that moment a chill ran through my heart for I thought I heard a small laugh nestled within that cry.
 It was a mirthless laugh, a malicious teasing laugh.
 I staggered for a moment.
 I could feel the pull against my life, sapping energy from my limbs as it leeched across my body to my very core and I had no way of stopping it.
 Like that seven year old girl being pursued in the forest I found myself truly frightened – convinced that I was on the precipice of my own demise.

 “Audrey, she needs you.”
 Elizabeth nodded in Rose’s direction before turning to me where she saw my pained expression and asked, “Are you … alright?”